huiminy/Cyber-Security-Base-2025_Project-I/README.md

 _https://github.com/huiminy/Cyber-Security-Base-2025_Project-I/blob/main/mysite/store/views.py#L365_

 ### **Description:**
 The application contains a command injection vulnerability in the `admin_command` function.
-While it does check if the user is a superuser, it directly executes any command provided by the user without sanitization.
-The use of `shell=True` is particularly dangerous as it allows command chaining through shell operators like `;`, `&&`, or `|`.
-An attacker with admin access could execute arbitrary commands on the server, potentially leading to full system compromise.
+While it does check if the user is a superuser, it directly executes any command provided by the user without sanitisation.
+The use of `shell=True` is quite dangerous as it allows command chaining through shell operators like `;`, `&&`, or `|`.
+An attacker with the superuser access could execute arbitrary commands on the server, potentially leading to full system compromise.

 ### **Solution:**
 _https://github.com/huiminy/Cyber-Security-Base-2025_Project-I/blob/main/mysite/store/views.py#L378_